OmniOMR/mung-studio/docs/editor-component.md

 - the state (Model) ...
 JS variables and Jotai atoms
 - and the UI (View + Controller) ...
 React components and hooks

 The state is encapsulated in set of javascript classes, called *stores* (e.g. `NotationGraphStore`), which are created inside the `<Editor>` component and persisted via `useMemo`.
-They are passed down to children via props (or React context), but their value never changes (they are the same class instance for the whole lifetime of the `<Editor>` component):
+They are passed down to children via props (or React context), but their value (react-wise) never changes (they are the same class instance for the whole lifetime of the `<Editor>` component - React does not re-render when their contents change since the instance is the same):

 ```tsx
 export function Editor() {